 Six 24-hour shifts/144 hours (5.54 hours per pay period) accrue each year.
 Maximum accrual of 2,160 hours for all firefighters on a 56-hour week.
 Fire Department personnel on a 40-hour week earn 12 days/96 hours per year and accumulate a maximum of 1,440 hours.

-Firefighters may use sick leave for serious illness, injury, preventive health, or other medical needs for the employee's spouse, children or parent.
+Accrued sick days may be used for serious illness, injury, preventive health, or other medical needs for the employee and the employee's spouse, children or parents.

 Sick Leave Redemption

 Employees having a sick leave balance over 720 hours may request the City redeem a portion of their sick leave balance at 75% of their hourly rate.

 Employees hired on or after 7/1/98 may redeem up to 16 hours and not less than 8 hours.
 The employee must not have used more than 5 days (40 hours) of personal sick leave during the 12 months prior to the request.
 In addition, the sick leave balance must not be reduced below 720 hours.

 Employees may utilize this provision only one time per fiscal year.